mtuann/comp5120-data-vis/project01/README.md

 7. Learning Opportunity: Working with this dataset provides an opportunity to apply data visualization techniques in a meaningful context, fostering a deeper understanding of environmental issues and the role of data in addressing them.

-8. Environmental Awareness: Visualizing data related to plastic bottles, polystyrene items, cigarette butts, and other waste materials can raise awareness about the types of pollutants present in water bodies.
-This can be instrumental in advocating for policies and initiatives aimed at reducing plastic pollution and promoting environmental sustainability.
 ## Research question and involved varaialbes
 ### Question 1:
 How does the composition of collected trash vary across different Trash Wheels (ID) over time (Month and Year)?
 Specifically, I will explore the relationship between the number of plastic bottles, polystyrene items, and glass bottles collected by each Trash Wheel in different months and years.